petersulyok/smfc/GENERICX14_REFACTOR.md

 ## Out of scope

 - **`X14AtenPlatform`.** Confirmed on H14 hardware, unaffected by every fact this revision corrects.
-- Any change to `ControlState`/`ControlStatus` beyond what open decision 2 settles.
+- Any change to `ControlState`/`ControlStatus`: the two states and the base-class contract stay as they are.
 - `/snapshot`, `/metrics` and the Grafana contract.
 - Whether the ATEN bypass also helps X13 and older boards — same firmware line, plausible, untested, separate decision.